braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/troubleshooting.md

 For FCM push to work, Google Play Services must be present on the device.
 If Google Play Services isn't on a device, push registration will not occur.

-__Note:__ Google Play Services is not installed on Genymotion emulators or Android emulators without Google APIs installed.
+__Note:__ Google Play Services is not installed on Android emulators without Google APIs installed.

 #### Device not connected to the internet